 - Trust badges including payment protection, security encryption, and other measures

 7. Leverage Expanded Google Ads Headlines and Extensions

 To increase your search result real estate, you should understand how to write ads for Google AdWords.
 This means taking advantage of the expanded ad copy format.
 The new format allows you to provide your potential customers with more information about the products you are selling.
 This will help to capture more of the holiday traffic.

 In addition, eCommerce companies should use the price extension.
 It allows to display a product price right next to the ad copy.
 This information helps ensure that a click means a likely purchase, lowering your CPC while increasing your conversion rates.

 Keep in mind that you can test performance for extensions or expanded headlines and compare them to other campaigns running at the same time.
 This practice will help you make optimal decisions.

-Time is running out, so contact us today to get your Holiday campaigns in ship shape in time for the bulk of Holiday traffic!
+Time is running out, so contact us today to get your holiday campaigns in ship shape in time for the bulk of Yuletide traffic!